PKU-MARL/DexterousHands/README.md

 ### Plotting

-After training, you can convert all tfevent files into csv files and then try plotting the results.
+Users can convert all tfevent files into csv files and then try plotting the results.

 ```bash
 # geenrate csv